front-end/front-end-blender/README.txt

 To install the RubyGem, run the following at the command line (you may need to use a command such as su or sudo): gem install blender

-If you're using Windows, you'll also need to run the following: gem install win32console
+If you're using Windows, you'll also want to run the following to get colored command line output: gem install win32console

 * Java[http://java.com/en/] v1.4 or greater is required